 She eventually said that my request triggered a particular negative situation in her life from decades ago.

 We talked it through.
+I forgave her.
 Before the end of the day, I was feeling the love for her that I had before the uncomfortable incident.

 Perhaps I should have had the serious resolution talk with her sooner.
 Usually I have it much sooner.
 Whatever the answer is to that situation, I suspect that our marriage will now be better than ever.

 Conflict resolution seems to move a marriage into a new stronger level.